Actindo-AG/Documentation/DatabaseAndReporting/Integration/06_ManageTimeSeriesGroups.md

 ## Delete a time series group

-A time series group can be deleted if it no longer in use.
+A time series group can be deleted if it is no longer in use.

 #### Prerequisites